webplatform/docs/tutorials/MSEPrimer/index.md

 The getData() function calls getFileType() function fills global variables with the information from the MPD file.
 We then call the showTypes() function to display the parameters to the screen.

-Setting up video and buffers
+===Setting up video and buffers===

 After the MPD file has been parsed, the media content pointed to in the MPD file is retrieved and played.
 When getting and playing video data, timing is very important.
 In an app that only plays a single resolution, the number of segments in the buffer isn't a big concern; however, you don't want to use up too much memory.
 If you're playing low resolution because of a slow network, you'll want to be ready to download a higher resolution video segment the next time the network speeds increases.
 In this case, you might not want to get too far ahead of the current playing segment.

 The play process goes like this:
-1. Download the video's initialization segment to the buffer and play it.
+#	Download the video's initialization segment to the buffer and play it.
-2. Download a segment of video to the buffer, and play it.
+#	Download a segment of video to the buffer, and play it.
-3. Repeat step 2 until all segments have been played.
+#	Repeat step 2 until all segments have been played.

 DASH media segments are downloaded and appended to the buffer, which is then played by the HTML5 video element.
 The MediaSource buffer takes the place of a file URL for the src of these elements.
 The addSourceBuffer method creates and adds a buffer to the MediaSource object.
 The removeSourceBuffer removes an existing SourceBuffer from the MediaSource object.
 The appendBuffer method adds media data to a SourceBuffer.